SilentCatD/inherited_rxdart/README.md

 - ServiceProvider

-### Rx
+### Register global Singleton

 Though not really inherited, this library do provide the use of register an instance through GetIt, and use them in builders, listeners .value constructor.
-This feature can be access with Rx static method
+This feature can be access with RxProvider static method

 ### EventDispatcherMixin

 Mixin to add event dispatch capability to RxCubit/RxBloc and register a callback to those event.